ZeroAlvein/Gdevelop-Extensions/HeartPieClones/readme.md

 ## Configuration

-All images/frames of your heats or whatever, need to be added as one animation.
+All images/frames of your clones, need to be added as one animation.
 But you can have multiple animations for different purposes like boss or player 2 or enemies or some pickups (like i did with fish above).

 I have fev animations with different fram count where frames have all fill states i care about.